Leaders, Don’t Punish the Many for the Mistakes of the Few!

 "Well," I said, "I respectfully disagree with your solution."

-I went on to suggest that she should communicate with the employee in question and let them know they needed to get off their phone during work hours.
+I suggested that she should communicate with the employee in question and let them know they needed to get off their phone during work hours.
 By discontinuing cell phone use for all of her team, she was essentially punishing others who had abided by her rules.

 Confrontation is never easy.
 Sometimes, it can feel easier to punish everyone across the board instead of dealing with an individual one-on-one.
 But this will only damage your relationship with your team as a whole!
-Those who perform their jobs well and above expectations will begin to wonder why they, to use the example above, have lost their cell phone privileges.
-In the lunchroom, they may begin to say things like, “Hey.
+Those who perform their jobs well and above expectations will begin to wonder why they (to use the example above) have lost their cell phone privileges.
+In the lunchroom, they may start to say things like, "Hey.
 I do a good job around here, but I still get chewed out.
-What’s the point?”
+What's the point?"
 This attitude ends one of two ways: either that hardworking employee will become less hardworking since they get in trouble anyway, or they will leave your company to find a more hospitable working environment.

 As I continually stress in my supervision classes, keynotes, and workshops, it takes courage and perseverance to be a leader.
-When someone isn’t doing what they need to be doing, it’s your job to get them back on track.
-Think of that old saying: “What got you here cannot get you there.”
-You’re good at your job.
-That’s why they promoted you.
-But just like you expect your employees to continually develop and grow, you have to develop and grow as well.
-Learning to confront troublesome employees is a skill that’s learned.
+Think of that old saying: "What got you here cannot get you there."
+When someone isn't doing what they need to be doing, it's your job to get them back on track.
+You're good at your job.
+That's why they promoted you.
+But just like you expect your employees to develop and grow continually, you have to develop and grow as well.
+Learning to confront troublesome employees is a skill that's learned.
 After all, leaders are MADE, Not Born!